 Correct is free from error, while “right” has the possibility of having errors.

-Use of “correct” and “right in simple words, “Right” is used more than “correct”.
-“Correct” implies something which is absolutely true and has no errors, while “right” implies something which is merely an opinion.
+Use of “correct” and “right in simple words; “Right” is used more than “correct.”
+“Correct” implies something absolutely true and has no errors, while “right” implies something merely an opinion.

 When should you use ‘Is that correct’?

-“Is that correct” is the most simple sentence, but it still is used in the wrong manner.
+“Is that correct?” is the simplest sentence, but it is still used incorrectly.
 It isn’t used when it’s called for.

 “Is that correct” is a sentence that is asking a question to the person who has stated a fact.
 By saying “is that correct” the person is trying to confirm if the fact is actually a fact.